How to Succeed at Complex, Continuous Change

 In single-change efforts, learning is a low priority because the change may not be repeated.
 But with complex, continuous change, learning is a wise investment.
-To learn, we must discern what is working as intended and what is not.
+To learn, we must discern what’s working as intended and what isn’t.
 Discerning involves:

-“Stepping away from the buffet” is not easy, but it is certainly doable, Pasmore says.
+“Stepping away from the buffet” isn’t easy, but it’s certainly doable, Pasmore says.

-The more rigorous thinking you do, the more you will be a successful change leader and who doesn’t miss half the change equation, and the more you will change the way that you approach complex, continuous change.
+The more rigorous thinking you do, the more you will be a successful change leader who doesn’t miss half the change equation, and the more you will improve the way that you approach complex, continuous change.
 And in the end, you’ll be much more satisfied.

 Ready to Take the Next Step?

 Build your team’s capacity for managing complex change.
 Our Organizational Leadership experts can partner with you to drive organizational change & transformation.